 So what are these supernatural qualities that God has given Solomon?
 Well, the first one presented is that Solomon (and it’s implied David) can understand the language of birds.
 More than birds, as revealed in the eponymous ant incident, but birds are integral to Solomon’s authority.
 Solomon has also been given authority over the supernatural jinn, and through them there are a great number of other powers available to Solomon.
 He organizes birds, men, and jinn into an army that marches in rows, and thus we would assume has military dominance over his neighbors.

 So you see why this shocked me?
 I’m struggling to encapsulate my shock and reconcile it with my attitude towards the likewise extraordinary miracles of the Bible, something that would exceed the limits of this post.
 Maybe in the future I’ll revisit miracles in the Bible and Quran.
 What I will say is that other miracles in the Quran haven’t shocked me.
 Indeed, I haven’t been this weirded out by anything except for the banquet of Mrs. Al-Aziz, and that story didn’t feature any miracles.
-I think my primary bewilderment derives from the ostentatious, aggrandizing nature of the miracles, and moreover the inherent near-human sentience of the animal kingdom.
+I think my primary bewilderment derives from the ostentatious, aggrandizing nature of the miracles that seems petty and indulgent.
+Moreover there’s the inherent near-human sentience of the animal kingdom.
 The ants not only recognize and name Solomon, but understand the concept of an army.
 These animals aren’t being granted the power of speech, rather Solomon has been granted the ability to understand their language, and that requires me to question the whole relationship of Islam with animals.
 If animals and insects inherently have human-like sentience concealed within their languages, then shouldn’t that affect how we interact and relate to them?
 But while Solomon praises God for his comprehension, he doesn’t actually show care for the ants who are fleeing the tramping feet of his troops.